-These benefits manifest in the quality and quantity of your sleep — you’re more likely to drift into sleep in no time, with most of your sleep time spent in the deep sleep stages, essential for physical recovery.
+These Running Benefits for Weight Loss manifest in the quality and quantity of your sleep — you’re more likely to drift into sleep in no time, with most of your sleep time spent in the deep sleep stages, essential for physical recovery.
 However, there’s a twist to this; it’s vital not to run right before jumping into bed.
 This is because exercise prompts a release of endorphins, boosting brain alertness and making it difficult for some to sleep.
 For best results, it’s best to exercise at least two hours before sleeping.

 Gives You a Better Appearance